Units and calories in lager

 Checking a lager’s ABV (alcohol by volume) will give you a guide to how strong it is.
 The ABV tells you what percentage of the drink is made up of alcohol.
 For example, a lager with 5% ABV is 5% pure alcohol.
 The higher the percentage, the more alcohol is present.

 Alcohol is made by fermenting and distilling natural starch and sugar.
 This means that lager can contain a lot of calories.
-For instance, two pints can contain the same calories as a steak pie.
+For instance, a pint of lager with 4% ABV can contain 180 calories, similar to a slice of pizza.
 Lager, like any kind of alcohol, can stimulate the appetite and make calorific post-pub fare like kebabs and chips look really appealing.

 For more facts: find out if alcohol is making you fat and get the truth about beer bellies, love handles and moobs